schneideradam/canon-cam-api/README.md

 sudo apt-get install docker
 ```

-#### ENV Vars
+#### ENV Vars (optional)

 You'll need access to the .env files.
 These can be built with the included encrypted files.
-You can just run the make_env_vars script to the files but ou'll need the vault password.
-They merely contain mqtt creds and logging / sentry creds.
+Run the make_env_vars script and enter the vault password.
+This step is optional if you don't have the vault password.
+The env files merely contain mqtt creds and logging / sentry creds, but this stack can run without them.

 ```bash
 bash make-env.sh